delesslin/language-project/README.md

 # TODOs 📎

-1. Add second exercise
+1. Refactor media queries into theme queries
+2. Refactor image search to use wikipedia images by article
-2. Implement request page
+3. Implement request page
-3. Overflow scroll on Image Modal
+4. Overflow scroll on Image Modal
-4. Remove console.logs
+5. Remove console.logs
-5. Sanitize data so that strings don't begin or end with ' '
+6. Sanitize data so that strings don't begin or end with ' '
-6. Search should use query string to make shareable and navigable
+7. Search should use query string to make shareable and navigable
-7. image search by wikipedia article, not by whatever is happening now
+8. image search by wikipedia article, not by whatever is happening now
-8. Refactor React app state to only use the native react Context and State
+9. Refactor React app state to only use the native react Context and State
    1. Only remaining componenet using ATOMS is KeyboardComponent
    2. Refactor keyboard componenet anyways to be responsive
-9. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
+10. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
-10. Add custom image url to edit/new word
+11. Add custom image url to edit/new word
-11. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
+12. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
-12. Stop multiple api calls from react app
+13. Stop multiple api calls from react app
-13. Export data as .csv file
+14. Export data as .csv file

 # Minimum Viable Product